 No matter who or what…a system / test that is up to par, can provide a current snap shot to determine what’s wrong or right.

-Often enough, I hear people telling me about superior protocols that will deliver A, B, C, and D – over the years, I’ve acquired enough knowledge/experience to know…certain people can make whatever work while others cannot…regardless of fill in the blank.
+Often enough, I hear people touting superior protocols that will deliver A, B, C, and D – over the years, I’ve acquired enough knowledge/experience to know…certain people can make whatever work while others cannot…regardless of fill in the blank.

 My job…really, is to, help a person regain a certain level of balance and awareness – that’s it!
 A receptive (open minded) person can make that happen.
 Ask questions and get answers.